70X/react-script-new-store-ts/README.md

-# React To Create a new Store
+# React - Create a new Store
 ## Zsh script - rxjs, @reduxjs/toolkit, redux-observable, ts

 You can just add this script into .zshrc.

-You can create a new file (i.e. .zshrc_react_snippet) and add into .zshrc one:
+You can eventually create a new file (i.e. .zshrc_react_snippet) and add the source in .zshrc file:
 `source ~/.zshrc_react_snippet`

 ```